Etejerina/a-walk-in-python/day_1.md

 It is dynamically typed because we don't have to define the type of a variable.

+However, starting from Python 3.5, **type hinting** was introduced, allowing developers to optionally specify the expected types of variables, function arguments, and return values.
+This helps improve code readability and enables better static analysis tools.

-It is also strongly typed because the interpreter keeps track of all variables types.
+It is also strongly typed because the interpreter keeps track of all variable types and does not allow implicit type conversions that could lead to unexpected behavior.
+For example, attempting to add a string and an integer will result in a `TypeError`.

 ## Why Python?